Spoony Singh: Personal life

 Singh married Chancil Kaur Hoti in 1943.
 The couple had six children, four sons and two daughters, and remained married until Singh's death.

 Later years and death

 Singh retired in 1990 but continued to oversee his businesses which are now run by his family.
 He oversaw the opening of the Hollywood Guinness World Records Museum in 1991, the opening of a second location of the Hollywood Wax Museum Branson in Branson, Missouri in 1996, and the expansion of his storage business in 2002.

 On 18 October 2006, Singh died of congestive heart failure at his home in Malibu, California at the age of 83.
-His funeral was held on 24 October at Forest Lawn Memorial Park, Hollywood Hills where he was buried.
+His funeral was held on 24 October at Forest Lawn Memorial Park, Hollywood Hills where his Antim Sanskar was held.

 In popular culture

 In 1965, Singh appeared on the 7 November episode of the game show What's My Line (additionally notable as regular panelist Dorothy Kilgallen's final episode before her untimely death).
 The panel failed to guess his profession.